jbatonnet/Rinkhals/README.md

     - If the progress bar turns green and you ear 2 beeps, the pritner reboots and Rinkhals is installed
     - If the progress bar turns red and you ear 3 beeps, the installation failed but everyhting should still work as usual.
 You will then find more information in the **aGVscF9zb3Nf/install.log** file on the USB drive

-If needed, the stock firmwares are available on a separate branch: https://github.com/jbatonnet/Rinkhals/tree/stock-firmwares
+If needed, the stock firmwares are available over there: https://1drv.ms/f/s!Ag-0E4JXrqAlwbwl1zK9Le15gYv0sA?e=v2YMPT

 ## Touch UI